Azure/bicep/docs/tutorial/08-debugging.md

   }
 }

+Highly situational, probably a bug in your bicep that snuck past intellisene plugin.
+Check your code.
+Good luck!

 ## InvalidTemplateDeployment
 The template deployment 'main' is not valid according to the validation procedure.
 The tracking id is 'XXXXX-XXXXX-XXXXXX'.
 See inner errors for details.

+Highly situational, probably a bug in your bicep that snuck past intellisene plugin.
+Check your code.
+Good luck!